kumachan011/NPKmanager/README.md

   - add automatic game detection
   - UI

-If any errors or bugs are encountered, please create an Ussue, and I will try and fix it right away or tell you if you did something wrong.
+If any errors or bugs are encountered, or even just for suggestions, please create an Issue, and I will try and fix it right away or tell you if you did something wrong.
 If you use the MwareKeyFinder.dll on any Nitroplus game which is not supported yet, please post the decryption key and NPK version found in the Issues section of this repository!